 Experienced and beginning gardeners seeking up-to-date horticultural information can advance their gardening expertise and gain self-satisfaction through volunteer efforts.
 The volunteer aspect of the Louisiana Master Gardener program allows individuals to dedicate their time and talents to enhancing the quality of life for citizens of their community by using the science and art of horticulture.
 It allows individuals to put into practice what they know and learn.
 A copy of "How to Become a Piney Hills Louisiana Master Gardener" is available here.

-The Piney Hills Louisiana Master Gardener class takes place at the Webster Parish Extension Office.
-1202 Homer Road in Minden, beginning in June or July each year.
-For 2023, the class schedule will be announced at a later date.
+The Piney Hills Louisiana Master Gardener classes take place each year at the Webster Parish Extension Office.
+1202 Homer Road in Minden, beginning in June or July.
+For 2024, classes are tentatively scheduled to be held on consecutive Tuesdays, beginning in June, 2024 through September 2024.
 Classes meet three hours once a week for 10 weeks.
 For information on how you can take part in the class, contact John Monzingo at (318)371-1371 or (318)927-3110.

-A letter and application to the 2022 class can be found here.
-A 2023 form will be published shortly.
+A letter and application to the 2023 class is be found here.
+When the dates for the 2024 class are finalized, the application form will be updated.

 See past issues of Can You Dig It!...click here